Manipur: Lakes and islands

 Rare birds and flowers include: Nongin is the state bird (top) and Siroi Lily is its state flower (middle).
-Leimaram falls, bottom, is a local attraction.
+Sadu Chiru waterfalls, bottom, is a local attraction.

 48 km from Imphal, lies the largest fresh water lake in northeast India, the Loktak Lake, a miniature inland sea.
 There is a tourist bungalow atop Sendra Island.
 Life on the lake includes small islands that are floating weed on which live the lake people, the blue waters of the lake, and colourful water plants.
 There is a Sendra tourist home with an attached cafeteria in the middle of the lake.
 Floating islands are made out of the tangle of watery weeds and other plants.
 The wetland is swampy and is favourable for a number of species.
 It is in the district of Bishnupur.
 The etymology of Loktak is "lok = stream / tak = the end" (End of the Streams).
 Sendra park and resort is opening on the top of Sendra hills and attracting the tourist.